spy16/skit/README.md

 ## Handlers

+A handler is an implementation of `skit.Handler` interface.
+A handler is responsible for consuming event, processing and responding to it when applicable.
 Currently 3 types of handlers are available.

 ### 1. `simple`